Pet Dental Services Provided By Your Veterinarian in the West End

 Cheaper, generic pet food typically contains high amounts of fillers such as soy glutens and corn that leave tooth-decaying particles on teeth.
 Although pets should have their teeth professionally cleaned at least once a year to avoid dental issues, a rapid development of tooth decay and gum disease is clearly associated with highly processed dog and cat food.
 Feeding your pet protein-rich food that does not contain fillers may help reduce the risk of periodontitis or stomatitis in pets.

-Bring Your Pets to Our Glen Allen Veterinarian for Pet Dental Services
+Bring Your Pets to Our Veterinarians in the West End for Pet Dental Services

 Your Glen Allen veterinarian invites pet owners to learn more about pet dental care services at Short Pump Animal Hospital by calling at (804) 360-0100 to speak to a vet technician or to schedule an appointment.